travis-ci/travis.rb/README.md

        "last_build_started_at"=>"2013-01-19T18:00:49Z",
        "last_build_finished_at"=>"2013-01-19T18:02:17Z"}}

-User `--json` if you'd rather prefer the output to be JSON.
+Use `--json` if you'd rather prefer the output to be JSON.

 #### `whoami`